 - Proper documentation of all earnings

-While this creates more opportunity, it also increases responsibility to track income properly and understand tax treatment.
+Personal training has evolved into a multi-channel business model.
+That creates more opportunity, but also more responsibility to track income properly and understand tax treatment.

 The more structured your system is, the easier it becomes to scale confidently without financial surprises.